oxmc/apmss/README.md

 # Version
 ![version badge image](https://img.shields.io/badge/version-beta-brightgreen)
 # Example sites
-To use the examples put the files that are in the folder of the example you want to use in the /var/www/html directory and go to <a class="github-button" href="https://github.com/oxmc/apmss/examples/php/echobrowsertype.php" data-icon="logo.jpg" aria-label="link">Localhost or your pi's ip address </a>
-to get your pi's ip address open terminal and type ```hostname -I``` Or if you want toput that ip address into a text file use this command in a terminal ```echo "Ip address is: $(hostname -I)" ```
+To use the examples put the files that are in the folder of the example you want to use in the /var/www/html directory and go to <a class="github-button" href="localhost" data-icon="logo.jpg" aria-label="link">Localhost</a> or your pi's ip address, To get your pi's ip address open terminal and type ```hostname -I``` Or if you want to put that ip address into a text file use this command in a terminal ```ip = "hostname -I" && echo "Ip address is: $ip" && echo "$ip" >> /home/pi/ip_address.txt```

 <a class="github-button" href="https://github.com/oxmc/apmss/examples/php/echobrowsertype.php" data-icon="logo.jpg" aria-label="link">Php site</a>